 Who Are the Parents of Mary Johnson of Vermillion County, Indiana?

 I started on a journey to map every Hendricks, Hendrix, Hendrickson and Hendrixson in Kentucky from 1780-1840 to make sure I knew who everyone was, and which families they belonged to.
-Along the path, I stumbled across a Polly Hendrixon who married Isaac Johnston in Hardin County, Kentucky in 1816.
-This immediately captured my attention: … Continue reading Who Are the Parents of Mary Johnson of Vermillion County, Indiana?
+Along the path, I stumbled across a "Polly Hendrixon" who married "Isaac Johnston" (really, it's Isaac JOHNSON) in Hardin County, Kentucky in 1816.
+This … Continue reading Who Are the Parents of Mary Johnson of Vermillion County, Indiana?

 Who is the Father of Noah Hendrix?